By Dr. Richard Thorpe, past president, Texas and Southwestern Cattle Raisers Association

 Instructions to reduce or eliminate red meat, particularly beef, from the diet are part of the one-size-fits-all solution prescribed on radio, TV, news entertainment and social media.

 “Get enough sleep, exercise 150 minutes a week and avoid red meat,” seems to be the common slogan to create great health say these professional health commentators.

-I agree that we need enough sleep, but I encourage my patients to exercise by doing something they enjoy and to eat a varied diet with a balance of protein and colorful fruits and vegetables.
+I agree that we need enough sleep, but I encourage my patients to exercise by doing something they xeloda and to eat a varied diet with a balance of protein and colorful fruits and vegetables.
 This is a prescription for overall wellness that just about anyone can do.

 Beef is a nutrient-dense food that should be in our diets.
 A 3-ounce serving of lean beef provides 10 essential nutrients in about 170 calories, including high-quality protein, zinc, iron and B vitamins.
 There is not another protein source that offers that same nutrient profile.
 And, most people already consume beef within global science-based dietary guidelines.

 As for the claims that livestock ruin the environment, consider what and where beef cattle eat.

 In the face of a growing global population, we need ruminant animals, like beef cattle, to help produce more protein with fewer resources.
 Cattle can graze on pasture and rangeland that is too rocky, steep, or dry to be used for growing crops.

 Ninety percent of what cattle eat is forage and plant leftovers that people cannot eat and would contribute to the growing problem of food waste.

 Cattle expand the land available for human food production and do so while co-existing with their environment.
 Cattle also mitigate the risk of wildfires with their foraging and provide us with high-quality protein that plant-based proteins cannot.